rakshith111/Time-Stack/README.md

 - python Server.py for the server

 ## API methods (Server Side)
-- POST /message
+- POST /receive
-    - Request body: JSON object containing a message
+    - Request body: JSON object containing a key - "message" and a value - the message
     - Response body: "OK" or "ERROR"
-- GET /messages
+- GET /dump
     - Response body: JSON object containing all messages